Best daily deals

 • Razer Barracuda X ($99 at Amazon): Much like the SteelSeries Arctis 7P, this wireless gaming headset uses a USB-C dongle to connect to a wide range of gaming platforms.
 The mic sounds great, to boot.

-• Razer BlackShark V2 Pro ($119 at Amazon): Everything good we have to say about the BlackShark V2 is true about this one, but it’s now wireless and comes with an improved microphone.
-Big price jump, though.
+• Razer BlackShark V2 Pro ($119 at Amazon): Everything good we have to say about the BlackShark V2 is true about the 2020 model, but it’s wireless.

 • SteelSeries Arctis 9 Wireless ($158 at Amazon): The SteelSeries Arctis 9 Wireless brings simultaneous Bluetooth and 2.4GHz wireless connections to the already great Arctis framework.
 It’s a little on the pricey side, but it’s otherwise a very solid all-rounder.